 Our REN-ISAC membership keeps the Information Security Office informed about compromises that the University otherwise wouldn’t be aware of; there are a variety of compromises that are generally detectable only at remote ends.
 For example, botnet compromises would go largely undetected without a relationship with REN-ISAC.
 The information sharing and trust relationships that come with UB’s membership have allowed us to better secure our infrastructure.

-Over the course of four and half months (January 1 through May 15, 2013), UB experienced 109 accounts compromised.
-In comparison, there were 64 compromises during the Fall 2013 semester.
+Over the course of one semester, UB experienced 109 accounts compromised.
+In comparison, there were 64 compromises during the subsequent semester.
 Only six accounts experienced multiple compromises.
 We believe multiple compromises likely indicate that a piece of equipment the person is using is compromised.
 The rest of the accounts were only compromised once, which likely means that phishing was the cause.

 Measures taken by the Information Security Office to combat phishing and account compromises: